|

 Dear Irma Jean, Cindy, Tina, Kerry, , Kelly and Tommy,

-Our thoughts and prayers are with each one of you in the untimely loss of your husband, Father and grandfather.
 Tom was a "one of a kind Irishman" and friend to everyone he met.
 How can we ever forget the St. Cecilia's 5 o'clock Mass, basketball games and festivals at St Jeannes, Tom's 50TH B.D. party, and Cindy's N.Y.
 Day Birthdays .
 Your Family was always and will always be special to us.
 Our prayers are for Tom and with each of you in the difficult days ahead.
-Love, Stephen and Mary Alice Watson Steve Jr, Pauline, Suzanne, Therese, Elizabeth, Annemarie and Sean

 180